libsemigroups/libsemigroups_pybind11/docs/source/presentations/present-helpers.rst

    * - :py:func:`replace_subword`
      - Replace non-overlapping instances of a subword.

+   * - :py:func:`replace_word`
+     - Replace instances of a word occupying either side of a rule.

    * - :py:func:`length`
      - Return the sum of the lengths of the rules.